The Word Became Flesh – John 1:14 and the Mystery of the Incarnation

 Jesus, through whom all things are created, became flesh and blood.
 He was born into a human body.
 He experienced all the same physical and emotional aspects of being human as we do: hunger, thirst, tiredness, joy, sadness, and finally death.

-Because Jesus was human and experienced the same things that you and I experience, we can be sure that Jesus understands us.
+Because Jesus was human and experienced the same things we do, we can be sure that Jesus understands us.
 Jesus is touchable.

 “And being found in appearance as a man, he humbled himself by becoming obedient to death- even death on a cross” (Philippians 2:8).